chanced/classy-store/README.md

 #### @mutator

-`@mutator` is a simple wrapper around your method which executes `store.broadcast` after your method is finished altering its state.If your method returns a `Promise`, `broadcast` is called immediately and after the promise has been resolved or rejected.
+`@mutator` is a simple wrapper around your method which executes `store.broadcast` after your method is finished altering its state.

+- If your method returns a `Promise`, `broadcast` is called immediately and as soon as the promise is resolved or rejected.
-- If the `Promise` he mutator sets `executing.{methodName}` to `Execution.Running`.
+- If a `Promise` is returned, `executing.{methodName}` is set to `Execution.Running`.
 - If the `Promise` resolves successfully, `executing.{methodName}` is set to `Execution.Resolved`.
 - If the `Promise` throws an error, `executing.{methodName}` is set to  `Execution.Rejected` and an `"error"` event is emitted.